This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 When it comes to weeknight meals, we want recipes that can be slightly faster to make but also different.
 And when it comes to weeknight meals, I look for a meal that will satisfy my cravings and hopefully (fingers crossed) is a bit healthy.
 These portobello mushroom pizzas provide all those required pizza vibes with all the flavor we hope for, plus a little extra health benefit.

 Portobellos are a great crust for these pizzas because of their shape and heft.
 The caps are roasted, releasing some of their juices and condensing their flavor.
-Once they’re partially roasted, they’re topped and baked until the cheese is melting.
-It’s the perfect vessel for a weeknight meal, especially for those who are wanting to watch their carbs and gluten!
+Once they’re partially roasted, they’re topped and baked until the cheese is melted.
+It’s the perfect vessel for a weeknight meal, especially for those who want to watch their carbs and gluten!

 - Portobello mushroom caps are the large brown mushrooms that can easily be found at grocery stores.
 Before using them in this recipe, brush off any dirt, but do not submerge them in water.

 - Oil and red wine vinegar season the mushrooms while they’re roasting.
-The oil and vinegar ensure that the mushrooms have a deep flavor that shines even with that added toppings.
+The oil and vinegar ensure that the mushrooms have a deep flavor that shines even with the added toppings.

 - Tomato sauce is the base of a quick pizza sauce.
 Instead of cooking a sauce, I’m employing the same trick my mom did while we were growing up: canned tomato sauce with added seasonings that make the resulting sauce seem totally homemade!